Lobanokivan11/DIY-MICROG-SYSTEMWIDE/README.md

 1. install any microg module (magisk or twrp)

-2. Install Lsposed Module FakegApps enable and reboot.
+2. Install Lsposed Module Fakegapps or [XSpoofSignatures-Legends](https://github.com/Lobanokivan11/XSpoofSignatures-Legends) enable and reboot.

 3. Download And install ```gmscore-original.apk``` as update